8 Different Kinds of Bird Nests and How to Spot Them

 6. Floating Nests

 Some waterbirds, including many ducks, nest in upland grasslands far from water.
 Others, such as loons, grebes, coots and gallinules, nest directly on top of the water.
 Eggs will sink, so the birds build floating platform nests out of cattails, reeds, other aquatic vegetation, or mud.
 They anchor the nests to emergent vegetation to conceal them and to keep them from drifting away.
+Discover interesting facts about bird nests.

 7. Underground Nests

 Holes in trees and cacti are nest cavities; underground nests are burrows.
 Burrowing owls in Florida will sometimes dig their own burrow, while the burrowing owls in the west usually rely on spots excavated by prairie dogs, badgers, tortoises or other diggers.
 Other underground nesters include bank swallows, belted kingfishers and Atlantic puffins.
+Learn how to spot birds in different habitats.

 8. Early Nesters